timothy/calc/README.md

 * NumValidator
   * This will validate all numbers.
 Right now only Decimal numbers and Integers are validated.
 This adds better **bad input** handling than the JavaScript's _parseInt_ and _parseFloat_ methods

+bower_components and typings files are now included in the repo.
+Some of the repos in bower_components require a less build.
+To ovoid long complex build process I included these things in the local repo.
 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.